Singapore Laws: List of 21 Weird Laws in Singapore

 Refrain from Playing Musical Instruments in Public

-In Singapore, there’s a law called the Miscellaneous Offences (Public Order and Nuisance) Act according to which you can’t play musical instruments in public if it’s likely to bother or cause inconvenience to others.
-If someone complains about the noise, the police can come to your place and take away the instrument.
-If you’re found guilty, you might have to pay a fine, of up to SGD 1,000, or face a conviction.
+In Singapore, there’s a law called the Miscellaneous Offences (Public Order and Nuisance) Act, which is part of the broader Singapore Laws.
+According to this law, you can’t play musical instruments in public if it’s likely to bother or cause inconvenience to others.
+If someone complains about the noise, the police can come to your place and confiscate the instrument.
+If you’re found guilty, you might have to pay a fine of up to SGD 1,000 or face a conviction.

 Also Read: Planning to explore Sheffield?
 If yes, then our blog will help you greatly – Things to do in Sheffield

-Yes, chewing is banned in Singapore as per the 1992 government law which outlawed chewing gum.
+Yes, chewing is banned in Singapore as per the 1992 Singapore government Law which outlawed chewing gum.

 How are laws made in Singapore?